 - The final step is to link your existing bank account with a Barclays account.

 - Then, complete the signup process with the other required information.

 **Here you will need to provide details about yourself, including your full name, date of birth, email and home address, and your Social Security number.

 Is a Barclays Savings Account Best For You?

 One of the top alternatives to Barclays Online Savings account is from American Express National Bank.
 It has the same account offerings, including CDs.
-CIT Bank also has comparable offers, plus money market that both AmEx and Barclays do not provide.
+CIT Bank also has comparable offers, plus a money market that both AmEx and Barclays do not provide.